See How Easily You Can Make A Faux Opal

 pouring colored resin

 Pour the second layer of colored resin over the clear layer with the paper.
-Remove any bubbles as necessary.
+Remove any bubbles.
 Cover and allow to cure.

 Step 7: Demold